TrebledJ/trebledj.github.io/content/posts/experiences/2022-09-21-hkust-robotics-team.md

 The primary objective of the internal contest is to observe how well candidates work with others and at the same time, being able to apply the technical skills gained in the tutorial.
 Whether you win 1st place or not—that is secondary.
 Winning doesn’t guarantee you a spot in the team.
 Similarly, losing doesn’t guarantee you get kicked out immediately.
 Let this be a life lesson. :P

-Unfortunately, due to the protests and temporary closure of the university, the contest was cancelled T_T and we jumped straight to peer evaluation and the next phase: entering sub-teams.
+Unfortunately, due to the protests and temporary closure of the university, the contest was cancelled T_T and we jumped straight to peer evaluation followed by the next phase: entering subteams.

 ## Team Freshman 🍎

-Each year, the HKUST Robotics Team participates in several competitions, with a dedicated sub-team for each.
-At the time of joining, I had to choose between the ABU Robocon, MATE ROV, and NXP Smart Car sub-teams.
+Each year, the HKUST Robotics Team participates in several competitions, with a dedicated subteam for each.
+At the time of joining, I had to choose between the ABU Robocon, MATE ROV, and NXP Smart Car subteams.
 I was persuaded to join Robocon, and well—here I am now. 😐

 You would’ve thought that, after the internal contest and trainee selection, the hardest part of training would be over and we could relax after.
 Haha, nope!
 We had to prepare for the upcoming [Robocon 2020](/posts/robocon-2020) competition!